Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Benchmark

-\textbf{Evaluating Input Contributions.} Exploiting the diverse information of \textit{Hephaestus Minicubes}, we examine the models' performance across varying configurations to evaluate the importance of each available data source.
-We vary the input on two dimensions for both classification and segmentation tasks.
-First, we examine the significance of temporal context in detecting volcanic unrest on both single-timestep and time-series setups.
+\textbf{Evaluating Input Contributions.} Exploiting the diverse information of \textit{Thalia}, we examine the models' performance across varying configurations to evaluate the importance of each available data source.
+First, we examine the significance of temporal context in detecting volcanic activity on both single-timestep and time-series setups.
 Second, we assess the impact of the auxiliary atmospheric variables by evaluating the models' performance with and without them.
-In Tabs.~\ref{tab:classification_results} and~\ref{tab:segmentation_results}, we present the classification and segmentation results, respectively, reporting Precision, Recall, F1-score, and Area Under the Receiver Operating Characteristic curve (AUROC) for the classification task, and Precision, Recall, F1-score, and Intersection over Union (IoU) for the segmentation task.
-To account for variability introduced by initialization, undersampling, and augmentations, we report the average performance along with standard deviation over three random seeds.
+In ~\cref{tab:classification_results,tab:segmentation_results}, we present the classification and segmentation results, respectively, reporting Precision, Recall, F1-score, and Area Under the Receiver Operating Characteristic curve (AUROC) for the classification task, and Precision, Recall, F1-score, and Intersection over Union (IoU) for the segmentation task.
+These metrics are chosen specifically to provide a reliable evaluation under the natural class imbalance of the dataset, where deformation samples constitute approximately $10\%$ of the total (see Tab. \ref{tab:dataset_label_statistics}).
+Formal definitions of all reported metrics are provided in Suppl.~\ref{supp:experimental_details}.
+For all experiments, we report the average performance along with standard deviation over three random seeds.